geovannewashington/geovannewashington/README.md

 # Full-Stack Developer

-Transitioned from mechanical engineering to computer science, driven by a passion for programming.
+I transitioned from mechanical engineering to computer science, driven by a passion for programming.
 Specialized in **full-stack web development**, covering both front-end and back-end tasks.

 ## Skills